ricklentz/deep-reinforcement-learning/p2_continuous-control/report.md

 ### Model Architecture
 The Udacity provided actor and critic code in PyTorch as well as the noise function.
 This code base was adapted for the 20 agent (version 2) environment.

 I used the actor-critic structure with each of the two hidden layers containing 400 and 300 nodes respectively.
-The ReLU activation is used on the hidden layers and tanh is used for the output layers.
+ReLU activation is used on the hidden layers and tanh is used for the output layers.
 This architecture improves on the course's baseline performance provided as a starting point for this project.

 ### Hyperparameters
 A learning rate of 1e-4 was used for each fully connected layer.
-A Tau value of .001 and Gamma of .99 were also used.
+Tau value of .001 and Gamma of .99 were also used.
 Batch size was increased to 128 and the replay buffer size was left at 1e5.
 Ornstein-Uhlenbeck noise parameters of 0.15 for Theta and 0.2 for Sigma were also left unchanged.
+These parameters were carried forward from the Actor-Critic Method lesson (https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).

 ## Results and Future Work